 for the second DCI format for GC-PDCCH, optionally configured to be included in the DCI format.
 If not configured, the priority index is not included in the DCI format and is low priory by default.

-for the first DCI format for GC-PDCCH,
+for the first DCI format for GC-PDCCH, down-select from:

+Alt1: optionally configured to be included in the DCI format.
+If not configured, the priority index is not included in the DCI format and is low priory by default.

+Alt2: always low priority.

-Proposal 4.3.2-1 (H)
+Proposal 4.3.2-1-r1 (H)

-Confirm the WA made in RAN1#105-e meeting regarding enabling/disabling HARQ-ACK feedback as follows:
+Confirm the WA made in RAN1#105-e meeting regarding enabling/disabling HARQ-ACK feedback with the update in tracking change as follows:

 Working assumption: